22 Ultimate Questions to Ask Before Signing Apartment Lease

 Reading Time: ( Word Count: )

-1. How is the financial responsibility divided between 2 or more unrelated parties in the event one of the renters fails to pay their share of the rent, violates the lease or moves out?
+1. How is the financial responsibility divided between 2 or more unrelated parties in the event one of the renters fails to pay their share of the rent?

 Typically, each person named on a lease is jointly responsible for the lease until the lease term is completed.
 In fact, each individual is independently obligated and bears the full financial responsibility for the lease regardless of written or verbal commitments the individuals made to each other as to their responsibilities.
 If one party fails to pay the rent, or if one party moves out, the other individual(s) named on the lease can be held responsible for paying the rent.
 No party is released from the financial obligation created by non-payment of rent until all debts are paid in full to the landlord.